 If there is a font manager not mentioned here, it has either been discontinued (in which case I will remove the review), or is too simplistic to bother reviewing.
 A fair number of commercial font packages will include such basic font managers.
 They turn fonts on and off, and that’s pretty much it.

 Generally, Type 1 PostScript fonts are limping along in Monterey and Ventura.
 You can still activate them with various third party font managers, but they appear as question marks, or blank boxes in many apps.
 The workaround is to manually place them in the Fonts folder of your user account.
+Though in Sonoma, even that doesn’t work.
+You must use a third party font manager.
 Or, read this article from the makers of Typeface for another option.

-NOTE: It is no longer possible to disable any OS installed fonts in Ventura.
+NOTE: It is no longer possible to disable any OS installed fonts in Ventura or Sonoma.